matrix-org/matrix-spec-proposals/proposals/3706-partial-state-in-send-join.md

    must be included in `state`.
 However, it also forms part of the auth chain for all of the returned events, so in the current spec, must *also* be included in `auth_chain`.
-However, this is redundant, so we should omit it for calling servers which opt into that via the `partial_state` query param.
+However, this is redundant, so we should omit it for calling servers which opt into that via the `omit_member_events` query param.

  * `servers_in_room`: A new field of type `[string]`, listing the servers active in the room (ie, those with joined members) before the join.